 I grew up in Ellsworth and have made my home here as an adult.
-I am grounded here, but I have always also defined myself as an explorer: planning bike treks across the United States and Europe, becoming the first female to thru-paddle the 740-mile Northern Forest Canoe Trail (in the company of my friend and fellow Ellsworthian Tom Perkins), and solo-backpacking the 100 Mile Wilderness.
-Born in the wrong century to have "explorer" as a job title, I settled on being a modern day digital cartographer, mapping trails in Ellsworth, Trenton, and just about everywhere else in Maine.
+I am grounded here, but I have always also fancied myself as an explorer: bicycling across the United States and Europe, becoming the first woman to thru-paddle the 740-mile Northern Forest Canoe Trail (in the company of my friend and fellow Ellsworthian Tom Perkins), rowing a raft down the Grand Canyon, and solo-backpacking the 100 Mile Wilderness.
+Born in the wrong century to have "explorer" as a job title, I settled on being a modern day digital cartographer, mapping trails and supporting conservation in Ellsworth, Trenton, and just about everywhere else in Maine and beyond.

 • Wilderness First Responder